andvra/python-image/README.md

 ## Get started

-Use Python3 to run the code.
+Use Python >= 3.7 to run the code.

 ## Recommended: create and run virtual environment.